miraheze/statichelp/content/tech-docs/Tech:Server_admin_log.md

 title: Tech:Server admin log
 ---

+## 2025-07-25

+* 23:42 MirahezeLSBot: [somerandomdeveloper@mwtask181] finished deploy of {'versions': '1.44', 'upgrade_extensions': 'DarkMode'} to all - SUCCESS in 28s
+* 23:42 MirahezeLSBot: [somerandomdeveloper@mwtask181] starting deploy of {'versions': '1.44', 'upgrade_extensions': 'DarkMode'} to all
+* 23:23 MirahezeLSBot: [skye@test151] finished deploy of {'versions': '1.44', 'upgrade_extensions': 'DarkMode'} to test151 - SUCCESS in 1s
+* 23:23 MirahezeLSBot: [skye@test151] starting deploy of {'versions': '1.44', 'upgrade_extensions': 'DarkMode'} to test151
+* 16:56 MirahezeLSBot: [somerandomdeveloper@mwtask181] finished deploy of {'versions': ['1.43', '1.44'], 'upgrade_extensions': 'DiscordNotifications'} to all - SUCCESS in 50s
+* 16:56 MirahezeLSBot: [somerandomdeveloper@mwtask181] starting deploy of {'versions': ['1.43', '1.44'], 'upgrade_extensions': 'DiscordNotifications'} to all
+* 16:54 MirahezeLSBot: [somerandomdeveloper@test151] finished deploy of {'versions': ['1.43', '1.44'], 'upgrade_extensions': 'DiscordNotifications'} to test151 - SUCCESS in 1s
+* 16:54 MirahezeLSBot: [somerandomdeveloper@test151] starting deploy of {'versions': ['1.43', '1.44'], 'upgrade_extensions': 'DiscordNotifications'} to test151

 ## 2025-07-24

 * 23:02 Original Authority: disable 2FA for myself as switched device from broken